What is a Multi-Level BOM (Indented BOM)?

 Multi-level BOMs can be used with any product that contains a subassembly, but their usefulness grows exponentially as the product becomes more elaborate.
 They become practically indispensable once you reach a certain product complexity and need to manage the manufacturing of many subassemblies.
 Indented BOMs are also a great help if you use some of your subassemblies in multiple products.

 Having tens, hundreds, or even thousands of subassemblies expressed with separate single-level BOMs makes it very difficult to coordinate and schedule production and purchasing, and to track your inventory.
 And managing everything in this manner gets even more complicated if you offer customization options.

 Even though multi-level BOMs and subassemblies are often associated with discrete manufacturing, process manufacturers can also make use of indented BOMs.
 For example, a baker could use a batch of dough as a subassembly (consisting of flour, yeast, oil, butter, and eggs) that will then be used to bake various types of pastries.
-Or a cleaning agent manufacturer could use its core formula (the subassembly) in various different-scented or different-sized products.
+Or a cleaning agent manufacturer could use its core formula (the subassembly) in various different-scented products or different-sized containers.

 When should I not use Multi-Level BOMs?